 Perhaps it’s something in the air.
-Or sunspots.
+Or monkeypox.
 Or climate change.
+Or 5G radiation.

 It’s like an unconscious calling that emerges from the deepest, darkest recesses of a company owner’s psyche, usually after about 4 or 5 years: